tawani/datamatrix/README.md

 # DataMatrix
-Data container used to transform, analyse and summarize data.
+Data container used to transform, analyze and summarize data.